 The Green Taylor CECC promotes school readiness by building community partnerships to support development of young children in organized child care, and by encouraging family engagement for all children, and raising awareness of the importance of school readiness throughout the community.
 Council activities include distributing information to new and expectant parents at hospitals, Crisis Pregnancy Center, parent classes, Family Resource and Youth Services Centers, grandparent support groups, public libraries, and through Health Department programs, providing professional development opportunities for early care and education providers, and increasing early care and education programs participation in STARS for KIDS NOW.

-The Jessamine CECC seeks to increase school readiness by age five through the following activities: Community Baby Shower, Lunch and Learn Program, Creative Enrichment Opportunities, Parent Education Classes, and Child Care Provider Trainings and Events.
-The Community Baby Shower will promote positive prenatal care and education.
-The Lunch and Learn program will support physical health and general knowledge development.
-The Creative Enrichment Opportunities will foster creative arts expression.
-The Parent Education Classes will provide an opportunity to learn ways to prepare children for kindergarten, and the Child Care Provider Trainings and Events will provide local child care providers with optimum and accessible trainings stressing kindergarten readiness.
+The Jessamine CECC seeks to increase school readiness by age five through the following activities: Community Early Childhood Resource Fair, Family Education Workshops, Child Care Provider Trainings and Events, and mini-grant stipends for Center Coordinator professional development and for materials that increase the quality of care in their center.
+The Early Childhood Resource Fair will promote positive early childhood care and education.
+The Family Education Workshops will provide an opportunity to learn ways to prepare children for kindergarten.
+The Child Care Provider Trainings and Events will provide local child care providers with optimum and accessible trainings stressing kindergarten readiness.

 Our goal is to continue to work toward our implemented strategies of enhancing school readiness and early literacy skills, increasing physical activity and improving the nutritional status of our young children.
 We will achieve these goals by offering community activities to educate our children, parents and childcare staff on issues that will enrich child development, ensure school success and educate on strategies to combat the growing epidemic of obesity in our community.

-Due to LaRue County’s low literacy and the importance of quality early education for future success, LaRue CECC will focus on pre-kindergarten children, families, caregivers and community awareness to improve early childhood education with a special emphasis on early literacy at home, parent/child interactions, improving learning environments, supporting families, creating community awareness of the importance of early childhood education and encouraging the collection and use of data to ensure all children enter school ready to learn.
-Monthly activities for families, monthly messages to community members, regular communication and support for childcare centers will ensure that early childhood education is a priority in our community.
+Due to LaRue County’s low literacy and the importance of quality early education for future success, LaRue County Early Childhood Council (LCECC) focuses on pre-kindergarten children, families, caregivers and community awareness to improve early childhood education with a special emphasis on early literacy at home, parent/child interactions, improving learning environments, supporting families, creating community awareness of the importance of early childhood education and encouraging the collection and use of data to insure all children enter school ready to learn.
+Monthly activities for families, monthly messages to community members, regular communication with and support for childcare centers will insure that early childhood education is a priority in our community.

-This CECC recognizes and had prioritized the engagement of parents, families and the community as vital partners in the achievement of school readiness goals.
-In order to increase the quality of early childhood programming and the understanding of School Readiness within the region as defined by KDE, the CEMP CECC will implement specific activities that include: joint public awareness campaigns through sharing Early Childhood Profiles with stakeholders, encouraging and supporting parents in their role as primary educators, and supporting the development of a high quality early childhood workforce.
+The Madison/Estill CECC supports the engagement of parents, families and the community as vital partners in the achievement of school readiness goals.
+The Council strives to increase School Readiness by sharing the Early Childhood Profiles with stakeholders, encouraging and supporting parents in their role as primary educators, and supporting the development of a high quality early childhood workforce.